Five tips to prepare before your relocation overseas

 2. Keep your documents safe

 One of the most important things when relocating is to have access to all your important documents.
-Whether they’re hard copies in a Relocation Journal, in the cloud, or on a USB stick, you need to make sure you have access to them easily and quickly.
+Whether they’re hard copies, in the cloud, or on a USB stick, you need to make sure you have access to them easily and quickly.
 If anything does happen, or even just for everyday purposes, you need to be able to get hold of them in a heartbeat.